JackV2020/domoMon/README.md

          The tile gives access to the Search Strings/Limits screen.
          On the tile data is collected from Domoticz every 60 seconds.
     - 1 Search Strings/Limits screen where optional search strings/lower and upper limits can be configured.
-         When a value crosses a limit or contains a string the tile gets a color, more details on this below.
+         ( A field is empty and disabled when the idx is not defined on the Settings screen screen ) When a value crosses a limit or contains a string the tile gets a color, more details on this below.
          The Limits screen gives access to the Settings screen.
          On this screen data is collected from Domoticz every 5 seconds.
     - 1 Settings screen to configure the Domoticz connection and up to 3 sets of 6 Custom Sensors idx values and names.
+         Name fields are empty/emtied and disabled when the corresponding idx is empty/emptied.
          The page scroll interval for the tile is in seconds and you can toggle the paging behaviour of the tile.
          On this screen data is collected from Domoticz every 5 seconds.